adrianaladera/atomic-baddies-lore/intro-to-atom-baddiez.md

 Slowly, more coffee-related items began to add themselves to the sugar packet set, which are a creamer from another RLE Coffee Hour, a K-cup from the RLE 6th floor office in 36-647.
 Now, the coffee items travel as a unit from one Atomic Baddie to the next.

 ### Helmet of Lobby 7
 While the optimized distance from the student lab office to Prayer (*See [Monday Prayer at 6](#monday-prayer-at-6)*) is outside, conditions are not ideal for traversal in the winter time.
 To avoid the not sexy weather, a path can be taken between 36-616 and Prayer via 36 → 34 → 38 → 39 → 37 → 35 → 33 → 9 → Lobby 7 → W11.
-Along this path is an advertisement of a biker whose helmet extrudes from the wall [image needed].
+Along this path is an advertisement of a biker whose helmet extrudes from the wall [image needed], located in Lobby 7.
 Passing by the helmet requires slapping it firmly.

 ### Monday Prayer at 6
 When available, (a subset of) the Atomic Baddies go to W11 on Monday at 6pm to pray.
-This version of prayer involves sitting in the common area and consuming free food that is generously shared to MIT Vultures via Natalie Hill, who runs the Chapel Dinners.
+This version of prayer involves sitting in the common area and consuming free food that is generously shared to MIT Vultures via Natalie Hill, who runs the Chapel Prayer Dinners.

 ### Muffin Monday
 Someone fill this out I'm too lazy to do it.